klaeufer/map-performance-issue-scala/README.md

     m + (p, q)

-appears to be three orders of magnitude slower than
+appears to be three orders of magnitude slower than the functionally equivalent

     m + p + q